pralab/secml-zoo/datasets/DrebinRed/README.md

 Example: `suspicious_calls::com/dnaml/DNLEpunReader/DnlReaderApp;->getBookLanguage`

 ### WARNING
-This a toy dataset created for demonstration purposes.
-Should not be used as a benchmark for any research or professional work.
+`DrebinRed` ia a toy dataset created for demonstration purposes.
+It should not be used as a benchmark for any research or professional work.